Patricia Bullrich: Minister of Security (2023–2025)

 The city of Rosario had ongoing problems with narcotics trafficking cartels, who had moved beyond the illegal drug trade into other illicit activities, such as extortion and contract killing.
 Bullrich announced the "Plan Bandera" ("Flag plan") with governor of Santa Fe Province Maximiliano Pullaro to deal with the problem.
 One of the initial actions was to enforce stricter conditions at the local prisons, as several crime bosses were already jailed but managed to control the criminal operations nonetheless.
 The national government installed mobile phone jammers at those prisons, which led to death threats against Pullaro and his family.
 Bullrich provided a report of the results of the operation six months later: homicides decreased by 73%, they detained 400 people linked to drug trade, 118 kilograms of cocaine and dope, 50,000 parts of synthetic drugs, 900 kilograms of ammonia, 57,005,062 pesos, 18,050 US dollars and 70 weapons.

 Bullrich stayed president of PRO despite being a minister of a government for another party.
 Initially, both PRO and LLA were allies, but as both parties began to drift apart she sided with Milei's party instead of PRO.
 Both parties ran for the 2025 legislative elections on their own after the failure of the negotiations to create an electoral alliance.
 Bullrich took part in electoral parades of LLA, and encouraged politicians close to her move to the party.
 In May 2025 she formally left the PRO and joined LLA.

+Following her election as senator in the 2025 legislative election, on 22 November 2025 President Javier Milei confirmed that Alejandra Monteoliva would be her successor.
+Bullrich resigned on 1 December 2025 and Monteoliva took office the following day.